 - Transitions - in brightness values, colors, texture, temperature and so on

 - Temperature - warm and cool colors

-- Colors - the fingerprint of an object
+- Colors - the object's fingerprint

 - Saturation - how sharp and rich colors are